DPDK/dpdk/doc/guides/nics/mrvl.rst

   approval has been granted, library can be found by typing ``musdk`` in the search box.

+  To get better understanding of the library one can consult documentation available in the ``doc`` top level directory of the MUSDK sources.

   MUSDK must be configured with the following features:

   .. code-block:: console